F-Naddaf/Side-Projects/01-Expense-tracker/README.md

 ## 1. Description

 This app help you tracking your expanses.
-1- To how you are going to pay.
+1- To how you are going to pay.</br>
-2- When you have to pay.
+2- When you have to pay.</br>
-3- How much you have to pay.
+3- How much you have to pay.</br>
 4- The total amount you have to pay.

 ## 2. Link and Preview